misterfish/stick/README.md

 Far more useful is `lets` and `letS`.
 (Think `let\*` in racket).

-If we went the other way:
+If we went the other way, from Fahrenheit to Celsius & Kelvin:

     // --- convert fahrenheit to celsius & kelvin